ruidlpm/pathPhynder/tutorial/README.md

 Additional comments:

-This is an useful tool for exploration of Y-chromosome and other haploid data and ancient DNA sample affinity to present-day lineages.
+This is an useful tool for exploration of Y-chromosome (and other haploid) data.
-I recommend exploring the different parameters, especially the stringency of the filtering ('default', 'no-filter' or  'transversions'), the number of ancestral markers tolerated at a branch before switching to a different path, and the pileup mismatch threshold.
+I recommend experimenting different parameters, especially the stringency of the filtering ('default', 'no-filter' or
+'transversions'), the number of ancestral markers tolerated at a branch before switching to a different path, and the pileup mismatch threshold.
 These can give slightly different results, and different parameters will definitely work better for some samples than for others, depending on the nature of the data (shotgun sequencing vs capture, UDG/USER treatment vs. untreated, coverage, etc...)